-Tearfund has been working in Mali for more than two decades.
-Our current vision for the country is to release hundreds of people from poverty through a strong and effective network of local churches.
+Tearfund has been working in Mali for more than two decades, focusing on bringing about holistic transformation in communities where the need is greatest.
+Our vision for the country is to release hundreds of people from poverty through a strong and effective network of local churches.

 Church and Community Transformation

 We are promoting a process called Church and Community Transformation (CCT) with 400 churches across Mali.
-The churches learn how to lead development projects in their communities – bringing benefits such as business training, clean water and adequate sanitation, and helping communities to lift themselves out of poverty.
+The churches learn how to lead development projects in their communities – bringing benefits such as business training and clean water and adequate sanitation, and helping communities to lift themselves out of poverty.

 Environmental and Economic Sustainability